arvtom/plant_boss/README.md

 	* Consider using esp32 chip without WROOM package.
 	* Consider placing humidity sensor on the same pcba.
 	* Rewire external vcc to voltage regulator input
+	* Low pass filters on adc inputs.
+	* Series resistors on i2c to slow down edges.
+	* Use possibility to route adc ref voltage to gpio pin for calibration purposes.

 # Debugging using ESP-PROG
 To improve reliability of debugging session, thread aware debugging should be turned off by giving additional argument to openocd call: -c 'set ESP_RTOS none'.